FastRobotsCornell/FastRobots-2025/docs/labs/Lab8.md

 ### Extra credit for coolest stunt and best bloopers!

-Everyone, including your teaching team, will be the chance to vote for the coolest stunt video and the best blooper.
+Everyone, including your teaching team, will be given the chance to vote for the coolest stunt video and the best blooper.
 We will send you a link to vote after Spring break.
-The highest scores will be given up to 2 extra credits!
+The highest scores will be given up to 2 extra credit points!

 ---